Existence of global and explosive mild solutions of fractional reaction-diffusion system of semilinear SPDEs with fractional noise: A System of Random PDEs

-From the classical results available in semigroup theory \cite{pazy}, we note that for any bounded measurable initial data $f_{i} \geq 0,$ there exists a unique local mild solution $v=(v_1,v_2)^{\top}$ of the random PDE \eqref{s1}.
-Precisely, there exists a number $0<\tau=\tau(\omega)\leq \infty$ such that $v=(v_1,v_2)^{\top}$ satisfies the integral equation
+The preceding equalities mean that $v=(v_1,v_2)^{\top}$ is a weak solution of $\eqref{s1}$.
+The converse part follows from the fact that the change of variable is given by a homeomorphism which transforms one random dynamical system into an another equivalent one. \end{proof} \begin{Rem} From the classical results available in semigroup theory \cite{pazy}, we note that for any bounded measurable initial data $f_{i} \geq 0,$ there exists a unique local mild solution $v=(v_1,v_2)^{\top}$ of the random PDE \eqref{s1} if there exists a number $0<\tau=\tau(\omega)\leq \infty$ such that $v=(v_1,v_2)^{\top}$ satisfies the following integral equation

 or, equivalently,